rayros/respicta/README.md

     <img src="./images/logo_small.jpeg">
 </p>

-Image Resizer is a versatile project offering a library, command-line interface (CLI), and web service for resizing images and changing their formats seamlessly.
+Respicta is a versatile project offering a library, command-line interface (CLI), and web service for resizing images and changing their formats seamlessly.

 ## Features